Daulat Ram Saran: Early life

-Daulat Ram Saran was born in a family of farmers at Dhani Panchera of Churu district in Rajasthan.
+Daulat Ram Saran was born in a Jat family large land owned farmer in Dhani Panchera of Churu district in Rajasthan.
 He received his primary education at government high school at Sardarshahar.
-At the age of 16, he participated in a protest against school authorities when one of his teacher was beaten up by some people who were close to school principal.
+At the age of 16, he participated in a protest against school authorities when one of his teachers was beaten up by some people who were close to school principal.

 In 1935, at the age of 11 he was married to Jadav Devi.
 The couple had 3 sons and 4 daughters.
 He played a pro-active role in freedom struggles before 1947.

 Political career

 Daulat Ram Saran was a member of Rajasthan Legislative Assembly from 1957 to 1972.
-He was also served as Deputy minister in Rajasthan government but resigned due to ideological differences with Chief Minister Mohan Lal Sukhadia.
+He also served as Deputy minister in Rajasthan government but resigned due to ideological differences with Chief Minister Mohan Lal Sukhadia.
 After declaration of Emergency by Indira Gandhi, he was arrested under Maintenance of Internal Security Act (MISA) on 27 July 1975.
 He was jailed for 19 months during the Emergency.
 He was elected to 6th and 7th Lok Sabha on Janata Party ticket from Churu constituency.

 When the Janata Party split, he first remained in Janata Party but later he joined Lok Dal of Ajit Singh.
 He was elected to 9th Lok Sabha on Janata Dal ticket from Churu constituency.
 In 1990, he was one of the 64 MPs who left Janata Dal and formed Chandra Shekhar government.
 He was Minister of Urban Development in Chandra Shekhar cabinet from November 1990 to June 1991.